NASA Student Launch Challenge

 2015 – Lobo Fuego

 Won first place for NASA Student Launch and Centennial Challenges with the Mars Ascent Vehicle Centennial Challenge.
+Pictured on the right was the subscale rocket for this year.

 2014 – VAR (Very Aggressive Rocket)